Iowa State Fair Trivia

 Time capsules are located east and west of the Anne and Bill Riley Stage.
 The first time capsule was buried to mark the Fair’s 100th birthday in 1954 and is slated to be opened in 2054; the other, buried in 1986 to commemorate the 100th birthday of the Fair’s current location and will be opened in 2086.

 Baby Mine was a 4 foot, 1,160 pound baby elephant that 15,000 Iowa children helped purchase for the Fair.
 The kids sent in nearly $1,000 in nickels and dimes, The Register and Tribune, the Iowa State Fair Board and others assumed the rest of the $3,600 cost.
 Baby Mine debuted at the 1929 fair and 25,000 children showed up the first day of the Fair to greet him.

 How many railway locomotive collisions have taken place at the Iowa State Fair?

 Three train collisions were presented to Fairgoers in 1896, 1922 and 1932.
-Visit Kenyon Gallery in the museum complex to enjoy an interactive video presentation of the 1932 crash.
+You can visit Kenyon Gallery in the museum complex to enjoy an interactive video presentation of the 1932 crash.